Magnety/tuFramework_win/readme.md

 in this example for a total of batch size 4).

 To run the DDP training you must have nnU-Net installed as a framework.
-Your current working directory must be the nnunet folder (the one that has the dataset_conversion, evaluation, experiment_planning, ... subfolders!).
+Your current working directory must be the tuframework folder (the one that has the dataset_conversion, evaluation, experiment_planning, ... subfolders!).
 You can then run the DDP training with the following command:

 ```bash